The Arkansas Plant Health Clinic

-You can also submit your photo to our pest crew for diagnosis.
+Submit your photo to our pest crew for diagnosis.

 Arkansas Plant Health Clinic, located in Fayetteville, Ark., is supported by the Cooperative Extension Service, (CES), as part of the Division of Agriculture.
 The clinic serves Arkansas growers, homeowners and nurserymen who have plant disease problems or other plant health issues.
-Each year, the state diagnostician identifies and diagnoses diseases on thousands of samples - everything from row crops to fruit trees, ornamentals and turf grass.

 How the diagnosis process works

 Samples are submitted through county offices, and by walk-in at the Clinic in Fayetteville.
 All samples are entered into the Plant Health Clinic's Distance Diagnostics through Digital Imaging database. www.dddi.org/ua/

 DDDI samples are archived for documentation of individual activity, for later retrieval if necessary and for educational use.

 Follow us on Facebook!

 Currently, Sherrie Smith, (pictured above at the Little Rock Flower and Garden show) serves as Plant Pathologist/Instructor and diagnostician.
 Smith began her career at the Plant Health Clinic in January 2006 after completing her M.S. degree in plant pathology at the University of Arkansas.
 The Clinic is under the direction of the Plant Pathology interim Department Head, Terry Kirkpatrick.
 The clinic also has a portable lab that Sherrie Smith takes to field days, flower and garden shows, and Master Gardener events.